marlowfm/marlowfm.github.io/_posts/2022-04-03-pub-in-the-park-2022-draw.md

 header:
   teaser: /assets/images/logos/pub-in-the-park.png
 ---
 [Pub in the Park](https://www.pubintheparkuk.com/){:target="_blank"} is coming back to Marlow, and we're giving you a chance to win FOUR tickets to the evening session on Sunday 15th May, featuring Happy Mondays, The Brand New Heavies, and Melanie C. Enter the free draw by 6pm on Sunday 1st May.
-UPDATE: This has now closed.
+UPDATE: Congratulations to our winner, Teri Puddephatt.

 ![]({{ site.url }}{{ site.baseurl }}/assets/images/logos/pub-in-the-park.png)